blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 2. Select **Site recovery infrastructure** from the menu on the left and then choose **Network mapping**.

-3. Select the **+Add mapping** button.
+3. Select the **+ Network mapping** button.
 Set your source network to VNET1 and your target network to VNET2.

     ![Network mapping is shown across VNET1 and VNET2.](images/hands-on-lab/2019-03-26-03-20-41.png "Add network mapping")